sfc-gh-sweingartner/synthea/README.md

 11. Configure and run your Cortex Analyst python script by doing the following:

        a.
 Start an anaconda  (e.g. Install Anaconda Navigator, create a Python env.)
 (See the Quickstart above.
 If you've followed that lab, this is already done)

        b.
-Create a python environment, open a terminal and install Cortex Analyst.
-(See the Quickstart above.
+Open a terminal in that environment and run the following command:  pip install streamlit snowflake-snowpark-python  (See the Quickstart above.
 If you've followed that lab, this is already done)

-       b.
+       c.
 Download the cortex_synthea.py to your laptop

-       c.
+       d.
 Configure the Snowflake environment details in that file.  (i.e. Replace YOURACCOUNTLOCATOR, YOURUSER, YOURPASSWORD, YOURWAREHOUSE)

-       d.
+       e.
 Save the file and run the following command:  streamlit run synthea_joins_01.yaml